 Bring Out the Gimp/Comanche – Peter Greene, Duane Whitaker, The Revels

-‘Bring Out the Gimp/Comanche’ is overheard in Pulp Fiction during a pivotal scene when the main character Butch Coolidge is faced with a life or death decision.
+‘Bring Out the Gimp/Comanche’ is overheard in the movie during a pivotal scene when the main character Butch Coolidge is faced with a life-or-death decision.
 The surf-rock song wasn’t director Quentin Tarantino’s first pick for the scene, though.
 He originally wanted to go with ‘My Sharona,’ but the song was licensed to another project instead.

 Flowers on the Wall – The Statler Brothers

 “Smoking cigarettes and watching Captain Kangaroo.”
-Bruce Willis’ character sings this famous line from The Statler Brothers’ song ‘Flowers on the Wall’ during a Pulp Fiction scene when he’s attempting to escape hitman Vincent Vega.
+Bruce Willis’ character sings this famous line from The Statler Brothers’ song ‘Flowers on the Wall’ during the scene when he’s attempting to escape hitman Vincent Vega.
 The song was a big hit when it was originally released in the 1960s, and Willis would go on to quote it again in his future Die Hard film franchise.